 School of Teacher Education students use this lab to practice their science-teaching skills in a fully equipped, high-tech facility.
 The space is designed to mimic a typical middle or high school science lab with state-of-the-art equipment like a 77-inch Smart Board with speakers, ceiling mounted LCD projector, and microscopes.

 If you’re pursuing a degree in Sport Management, you will find this fully-equipped computer lab (located in 2016 Tully Gymnasium) a great place to study, work on assignments, or conduct research.
 The lab houses 25 Windows computers, a laser printer, and an LCD projector.
-It is open Monday - Thursday from 8:00am - 10:00pm and Friday from 8:00am - 6:00pm.
+It is open Monday - Friday from 8:00 am - 6:00 pm in the Summer.
 The lab can be reached via phone at (850) 644-1513.

 All types of technology come together in the Robert M. Morgan Instructional Systems Multi-Media Studio, which students use for Instructional Systems and Learning Technologies (ISLT) courseware, teaching and events, learning and application opportunities, and resources for digital production and distribution.

 Active learning can happen in any discipline, within any instructional technique, and in any class setting.
-Recently, many universities, architects, and designers have started paying special attention to the design of spaces that could facilitate active learning, promote innovative teaching, and provide overall engaging learning environment.
-In partnership with Steelcase, we are planning to redesign one of our classrooms here in the Stone building to become an active learning space.
-With innovation being an important part of what we do as educators, we feel this is a project that will yield great results for both faculty and students that utilize the space.
+Recently, many universities, architects, and designers have started paying special attention to the design of spaces that could facilitate active learning, promote innovative teaching, and provide an overall engaging learning environment.
+In partnership with Steelcase, we redesigned one of our classrooms here in the Stone building to become an active learning space.

 TeachLivE™ enables FSU College of Education students to “virtually” practice their teaching, classroom management, behavior management, and other skills in an environment resembling a classroom or other academic environment.

 The COE Virtual Lab allows any College of Education student 24/7 remote access to our campus computer lab software by any Windows, Mac, and supported mobile device from any location with Internet access.
-In addition to the software provided by FSU, the College of Education also includes STATA, LISREL, MPlus, HLM, StatTransfer, and SPSS.
+In addition to the software provided by FSU, the College of Education also includes LISREL, MPlus, HLM, and Adobe Captivate.